craigshoemaker/azure-functions-tests/README.md

 ![VS Code Tests](vscode-tests.png)

-To debug you tests, set a break point in your code and add the follow configuration to *launch.json* before starting a debug session.
+To debug you tests, set a break point in your code and add the following configuration to *launch.json* before starting a debug session.

 ```json
 {